-College Counsel submitted that the Joint Submission on Order ("JSO") is a product of lengthy negotiations between the College and the Member who is represented by experienced Counsel.
-College Counsel submitted to the Panel that it is generally expected to accept the JSO unless doing so would be contrary to the public interest or bring the administration of justice into disrepute.
-College Counsel reassured the Panel that this is not the case with this JSO proposed to the Panel.
+College Counsel submitted that the Joint Submission on Order is a product of lengthy negotiations between the College and the Member who is represented by Counsel.
+College Counsel submitted to the Panel that it is generally expected that the Joint Submission on Order will be accepted unless doing so would be contrary to the public interest or bring the administration of justice into disrepute.